 Note that:

-• You do not have to hire an immigration lawyer, consultant, or whatever to apply for a work permit or permanent residence.
-All application kits are available for free on Canada.ca.
+• You do not have to hire an immigration lawyer, consultant, representative, etc. to apply for a work permit or permanent residence.
+All the information you need to apply is available for free on Canada.ca.

-Take the time to read Internet, email and telephone scams to learn about the latest tricks.
+Take the time to read Internet, email and telephone scams to learn about the latest scams in Canada.
+You can also read about some general Working Holiday scams in Common scams to avoid during your working holiday abroad.

 Julie